AP Exclusive: US skaters file appeal to get Olympic medals

 “Having a medal ceremony at an Olympic Games is not something that can be replicated anywhere else, and they should be celebrated in front of the world before leaving Beijing,” Baker said.

-The letter, sent by attorney Paul Greene, who represents athletes in doping and other cases against Olympic authorities, said Bach had asked the athletes for their input.
+The letter to Bach, sent by attorney Paul Greene, who represents athletes in doping and other cases against Olympic authorities, said the IOC president had asked the athletes for their input.

 “A dignified medal ceremony from our clients’ vantage point is one in the Medals Plaza as originally planned and afforded to all other medalists,” he wrote.